§ 5101 Oath of office; fee.

 (1) Employees of state agencies who regularly receive wages in kind in addition to their salaries;

-(2) Employees of the Delaware Economic Development Office;
+(2) Employees of the Division of Small Business, Development and Tourism;

 (3) The expenditures of funds for food supplies as part of employee recognition activities established pursuant to § 5950 of this title;